Dongdaemun Design Plaza Trip

 There were families with kids playing around the stream.
 Written on the wall were different plaques and pictures providing information about the history of the stream.

 Next, we went to go to a small section of the underground shopping district.
-Mostly, we saw only large area rugs and household items for sale.
+Mostly, we saw on display large area rugs and household items for sale.
 We quickly figured out that we were not in the right section for clothes or shoe shopping.
 However, my friend did find a shop that sold reusable grocery bags, she found a bag with a picture of a cuddly cat and we left the underground shopping district.

 You can check out South Korea rentals at HomeAway by Expedia.